 Not only Paris is a favorite destination for couples, but French is also a romance language derived from vulgar Latin.
 With numerous dialects, the language is spoken widely around the world.

-You are also planning to learn the language and wondering where to exactly start from.
+You are also planning to learn the language and wondering where to exactly start.
 We will help you out.
-You can start practicing with french exercises.
+You can start practicing with French exercises.
 Below, there is a list!

 Learn basic grammar